cbcrg/nf-phdcourse21/README.md

 > If you are running the tutorial in local with docker then you could use this command instead `docker pull nextflow/rnaseq-nf`

 ## Nextflow hands-on

 During this tutorial you will implement a proof of concept of a RNA-seq pipeline which:

-1. Indexes a transcriptome file.
+1. Indexes a transcriptome file
 2. Performs quality controls
-3. Performs quantification.
+3. Performs quantification
-4. Create a MultiqQC report.
+4. Creates a MultiqQC report

 ### Step 1 - define the pipeline parameters

 The script `script1.nf` defines the pipeline input parameters.
 Run it by using the following command: